Bertie: What happened to Daphne?

 - Claire Stanfield from Baccano! has a history of this, literally falling in love and proposing marriage to complete strangers, almost at random.
 He has a hard time convincing his brothers that his relationship with Chane is any different other than that she didn't immediately say no.

 - The Dresden Files novel Blood Rites features Arturo, who has been married (and divorced) thrice and currently has a new beau.
-People who know him claims that he is capable of intense love towards whoever he's got his eye on at the moment, but has a problem when the magic dies — it is notable that in a universe where The Power of Love is real, Arturo is capable of showing it towards anyone he's interested in.
+People who know him claims that he is capable of intense love towards whoever he's got his eye on at the moment, but has a problem when the magic dies it is notable that in a universe where The Power of Love is real, Arturo is capable of showing it towards anyone he's interested in.
 It is revealed at the end that for the first time, he married a plain woman.
-Perhaps this one would last.
+Perhaps this one will last.

 - In some of the Dragonlance Novels detailing the early lives of the Heroes of the Lance, Caramon is described this way.
 His brother makes some snarky remarks about his tendency to be in love with a new girl every week, though eventually he settles down with his true love Tika.